-Pursuant to the terms of certain agreements that we entered into with certain purchasers and the financial advisor/ placement agent in August 2024, we are obligated to file a registration statement to register the shares of Common Stock issuable upon exercise of the warrants issued to such purchasers and designees of the financial advisor/ placement agent within 45 days of the date of such agreement and to use commercially reasonable efforts to keep the registration statement effective at all times while the purchasers or designees of the financial advisor/ placement agent own any warrants or shares of Common Stock issuable upon exercise of the warrants.
+Pursuant to the terms of certain agreements that we entered into with certain purchasers in October 2024, we are obligated to file a registration statement to register the shares of Common Stock issuable upon exercise of the warrants issued to such purchasers within 45 days of the date of such agreement and to use commercially reasonable efforts to keep the registration statement effective at all times while the purchasers own any warrants or shares of Common Stock issuable upon exercise of the warrants.
 We are also obligated to hold a stockholders' meeting 90 days after the closing date and, if approval is not obtained at the shareholders meeting, every six months thereafter seeking approval of the exercise of the warrants issued to the purchasers.
+Additionally, we are obligated to use commercially reasonable efforts to keep the registration statements that we filed to register the shares of Common Stock issuable upon exercise of warrants that we issued in March 2024 and August 2024 effective at all times for so long as the purchasers of such warrants or shares of Common Stock issuable upon exercise thereof.
 The failure to take any of these actions will constitute a default under the operative agreement.